 Plain Language That Helps People Decide

 Retirement options are often communicated using language or jargon that confuse people.
-The goal is to explain what options mean in real terms.
-It is not about dumbing down.
+The goal is to explain what options mean in real terms while keeping the detail intact.

-It is about making sure the customer understands enough to choose confidently.
+The aim is to make sure the customer understands enough to choose confidently.
 It is also about giving the customer a way to explore trade-offs.

 If the plan suggests a shortfall, the experience is designed to show options to address it, rather than ending with a dead-end message.